iamdevonbutler/brahma/docs/architecture/config.md

 ### Accessing config

-- from resources
+- in resources
-- from
+- in config

 **No more process.env**